Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Thermal nature of the open Dicke transition

-The above results indicate that, from the point of view of phase transitions, it is incorrect to call the driven Dicke transition a quantum phase transition even though it is ``made of quantum ingredients'' (two collective motional states of a BEC \cite{baumann10}), and the photon spectrum contains a squeezed quantum mode.
-Instead, it should be regarded as a classical phase transition governed by the properties of the dynamical universality class of the classical Ising model, the so-called ``Model A'' of Hohenberg and Halperin \cite{hohenberg77}.
+The above results indicate that, from the point of view of phase transitions, it is incorrect to call the driven Dicke transition a quantum phase transition even though it is ``made of quantum ingredients'' (two collective motional states of a BEC \cite{baumann10}).
+Instead, it should be regarded as a classical phase transition belonging to the dynamical universality class of the classical Ising model with no conserved quantities and infinite-range interactions, a mean-field version of the ``Model A'' of Hohenberg and Halperin \cite{hohenberg77}.
 The effect that dissipation induces a finite effective temperature is not new.
 In several other condensed matter systems \cite{mitra06,MitraMillis,DallaTorre}, the coupling to a non-equilibrium bath typically admixes the pure many-body states of the closed system, transforming pure quantum phase transitions into thermal phase transitions (see also \cite{szymanska06,szymanska07,schwuehl08,diehl10,kessler12}).
-What is perhaps more surprising is that neither the low-frequency effective temperature for the photons nor for the atoms is set by the cavity loss rate $\kappa$, but instead set by the atom-photon interaction $g$ and the effective single atom parameters, respectively.
+What is perhaps more surprising is that neither the low-frequency effective temperature for the photons, nor for the atoms, is set by the cavity loss rate $\kappa$, but instead set by the atom-photon interaction $g$ and the effective single atom parameters, respectively.

-Being complex-valued objects, the photons have two normal modes.
-As we saw, one quadrature is thermally amplified and diverges at the Dicke transition.
+As a side remark, we note that, being complex-valued objects, the photons have two normal modes.
+One quadrature is thermally amplified and diverges at the Dicke transition.
 Its orthogonal quadrature is quantum squeezed \cite{dimer07}, remains gapped at the transition and therefore does not influence the thermal nature of the phase transition.
 These attenuated and amplified quadratures arise naturally as the eigenmodes of the photon correlation function (see Sec.~\ref{subsec:photoncorr}).